This post is long overdue.

 With that in mind, here’s how you should dress to impress in Latin America:

 1: Avoid Graphic Tees and Cargo Shorts

-This should be obvious, but apparently it's not.
-The amount of foreigners I see in clubs with shorts and lame teeshirts is nothing short of extraordinary.
-Guys, leave this shit at home.
-Nothing dries a woman up faster than when the bottom half of your body looks like you've just returned from an African safari, and the top half looks just you've just got out from your high school gym class.
-If you're hiking in the Andes away from civilization, fine - wear what you want.
-But if you're in public have the common decency to dress like an adult.
+This should be obvious, but apparently it’s not.
+The amount of foreigners in South America shorts and lame teeshirts is nothing short of extraordinary.
+Guys, leave this stuff at home.
+Nothing dries a woman up faster than when the bottom half of your body looks like you’ve just returned from an African safari, and the top half looks just you’ve just got out from your high school gym class.
+If you’re hiking in the Andes away from civilization, fine – wear what you want.
+But if you’re in public have the common decency to dress like an adult.

 An easy rule to follow: don’t buy shirts with logos or graphics – no obnoxious branding allowed!

 2: Keep your day-to-day fashion simple